srgilani/h2k_hpxml/docs/assumptions.md

 - Electric auxiliary energy (330 kWh/y for oil and 170 kWh/y for gas) overwritten with 0 kWh/year for boilers because no discernible difference in consumption is observed between homes with furnaces vs boilers in h2k.
 - Hot water heating capcity will use the "input capacity" field in the hot water section if it's present.
 However, this field isn't always present.
 It's also within a section of the hot water screen called "Standby", so it's unclear if this field has the same interpretation as HPXML
 - Using HPXML's built-in assumptions about hot water distribution pipe length
+- HPXML requires the fraction of hot water heating load provided by solar thermal (if present).
+This information is only available in the results section of the h2k file.
+As such, files that include solar thermal systems must include results, otherwise a warning will be flagged.
+The fraction is calculated as the primary DHW system consumption (always solar) divided by the primary + secondary consumption.
+- Unrestricted GSHP/WSHP cutoffs are enforced by applying a switchover temp of -40C

 ### Field Assumptions: